What is the best way to boost your blog’s traffic?

 Step 5: Type all your keyword ideas into KeySearch.

-- C. Volume: This is the number of monthly searches a keyword gets.
+C. Volume: This is the number of monthly searches a keyword gets.
 1,600 is pretty good!
 I try to go for any keywords with at least 300 monthly searches.
-Obviously if it has 0, don’t go for it at all.
+Obviously if it has 0, it’s a no-go.

 Step 6: Look at competition and volume.